keboola/component-dv360/component_config/component_long_description.md

 **Google Limited Use Policy Disclosure:**

-The app’s use and transfer to any other app of information received from Google APIs will adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes)
+The app’s use and transfer to any other app of information received from Google APIs adheres to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes)
 , including the Limited Use requirements.